Gloriavale Christian Community: Sexual and physical abuse

+Neville Cooper

 In 1994, founder Neville Cooper was convicted of 11 charges of indecent assault and sentenced to six years imprisonment.
 The New Zealand Court of Appeal quashed these convictions and ordered a new trial.
 In 1995, he was convicted on three counts of sexual abuse against young members of Gloriavale at his second trial based on the testimonies of his son and several young women who had fled the compound.
 Though Cooper was sentenced to five years imprisonment, he was released on bail after serving eleven months.
 Despite his conviction for sexual offending, Gloriavale's leaders withheld this information from the community and claimed that outsiders were persecuting Gloriavale and had spread lies about him.
 During his imprisonment, Cooper continued leading Gloriavale and regularly sent letters and consulted with the leadership.
 Cooper later changed his name to Hopeful Christian.
 Cooper died of cancer on 15 May 2018, aged 92.

+Howard Temple

+Howard Temple was the leader of Gloriavale, holding the title of Overseeing Shepherd, from 2018 until his resignation in August 2025.
+Temple was charged in July and August 2023 with sexual offending against 10 girls between 1997 and 2022.
+The female complainants ranged in age from 9 to 20 at the time of the alleged offending.
+In late July 2025, Temple underwent trial on 24 charges of historic sexual offending against girls and women at the Greymouth District Court.
+Following two days of proceedings, he pleaded guilty to 12 charges including indecent assault, indecency and common assault.
+In August 2025, Howard Temple resigned as the church leader and was replaced by Stephen Standfast.

+On 12 December 2025, Howard Temple was sentenced to 26 months in prison for the offences spanning 20 years and added to the child sex offender registry.
+The judge described the offences as excruciating for the victims.
+The 10 victims wrote in their victim impact statements how Temple had impacted their lives, describing issues such as panic attacks, anxiety, insomnia, and nightmares.
+One victim stated because of the sexual offending she feels very unsafe around men, impacting her ability to work.
+The judge gave Temple a 13% discount on his starting sentence of 3 years.
+The same day as he was given his sentence, Temple appealed against the sentence and was subsequently released on bail.
+Several Gloriavale members were in court to support Temple during his sentencing.
+In early March 2026, Christchurch High Court Justice Owen Paulson replaced Temple's prison sentence with a period of home detention.